Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Kirchhoff modelling and inversion.

 where $F$ represents the residual (band-limited) wavelet present in the data (after pre-processing).
-It maps in the reflectivity through eq. (\ref{eq:band_lim_delta}).
+It maps in $\hat{R}_{inv}(\mathbf{r}_s,\mathbf{r})$ (also called reflectivity by slight abuse of language) through eq. (\ref{eq:band_lim_delta}).
 We see that the band-limited Dirac $\delta_{bl}$ peaks where $g_k(\mathbf{r})=0$, i.e. on the reflector positions $S_k$.
 This is why the inverted reflectivity $\hat{R}_{inv}$ is also called an image of the reflectors of the subsurface, or seismic image \cite{Tar05,Ble87,Cla85}.
-We can demonstrate that $F$ maps in the image in the direction perpendicular to the reflectors, see \ref{app:Kirr1_3}.
-Fig. \ref{fig:Sigs_zoom} presents an example of a seismic image obtained from Sigsbee (band-limited and aperture limited) synthetic data.
-Reflectors are visible and may be picked.
+We can demonstrate that $F$ maps in the image in the direction perpendicular to the reflectors, see Appendix \ref{app:Kirr1_3}.
+Of course enough frequency and receiver aperture ranges are needed so that the inversion (\ref{eq:Kir_inv_1}) gives an unambiguous result, depending amongst others on the number of samples that describe the reflectivity.

 Eq. (\ref{eq:band_lim_delta}) allows us to deduce (using $\forall \mathbf{r}\in S_k: g_k(\mathbf{r})=0$) \cite{Ble87}

 Suppose we could pick the amplitude variations along the amplitude peaks of continuous events in the image, i.e. along reflector positions $S_k$, and compute the incident angles $\theta_{inc}$ using rays \cite{Cer,Kra90} or wavefield decomposition techniques and picked reflector dips.
 Then, using the definition of the reflection c\oe fficient, eq. (\ref{eq:ref72}), we can invert eq. (\ref{eq:band_lim_delta2}) for $c$ around reflector positions.
 This common method of interpretation of the seismic image is called ``amplitude versus angle" (AVA) analysis \cite{Rus88,Ble87}.